 My practice unfolds within the realm of expanded painting, where the boundaries between painting, sculpture, and installation blur.
 At its core is a sustained investigation of circularity—not only as form, but as a way of thinking about time, space, and perception.
 I work primarily with bent plywood, shaping curved supports that recall the arc of an incomplete circle.
 These structures resonate with recurring visual motifs in my work: dots, holes, circles, spheres, ellipses, and gradients—each suggesting presence through absence, and movement through stillness.

 More recently, my attention has turned toward time—not as a linear progression, but as a cyclical, fluid, and perceptual phenomenon.
-Gradients in my work embody transformation, revealing time not as a measure but as a continuous shift.
+Gradients and rotations in my work embody transformation, revealing time as the invisible yet necessary dimension underlying everything that unravels and happens in our surroundings.
 I draw on nonlinear understandings of time found in Eastern, Indigenous, and ancient cosmologies, as well as philosophical ideas of recurrence and ritual.

 Using Format